Karl Haushofer: Life and early career

+Haushofer would both identify and influence Germany's contemporary autocracy (although the title 'Führer' would be used, not 'Kaiser').
+After retiring from the army with the rank of Generalmajor (major general) in 1919, he forged a friendship with the young Rudolf Hess, who became his scientific assistant and later rose to be the deputy leader of the Nazi Party, second in authority only to Hitler.

-Haushofer entered academia with the aim of restoring and regenerating Germany.
-He believed the Germans' lack of geographical knowledge and geopolitical awareness to be a major cause of Germany’s defeat in World War I, because Germany had found itself with a disadvantageous alignment of allies and enemies.
-The fields of political and geographical science thus became his areas of specialty.
-In 1919, Haushofer became Privatdozent for political geography at Ludwig Maximilian University of Munich, and was made a professor in 1933, although he declined a formal position and salary, because that would have affected his military pension.
+In 1919, Haushofer successfully defended his second dissertation, and became Privatdozent for political geography at Ludwig Maximilian University of Munich, and was made a professor in 1933, although he declined a formal position and salary, because that would have affected his military pension.